KERN

 KERN (1180 AM) is a commercial radio station licensed to Wasco-Greenacres, California, and serving the Bakersfield metropolitan area.
-The station is owned by American General Media.
+It airs a talk radio radio format and is owned by American General Media.
 The radio studios and offices are in the American General Media complex at 1400 Easton Drive, STE 134 in Bakersfield.

-KERN airs a talk radio format.
-On weekdays, local host Scott Cox anchors "First Look" and Ralph Bailey is heard in afternoon drive time.
-The rest of the weekday schedule comes from nationally syndicated conservative talk shows: Dan Bongino, Charlie Kirk, Ben Shapiro, The Clay Travis and Buck Sexton Show and Red Eye Radio.
+Weekdays begin with a local news and interview show, "First Look with Scott Cox".
+Ralph Bailey hosts another local show in afternoon drive time.
+The rest of the weekday schedule comes from nationally syndicated conservative talk programs: Armstrong & Getty, The Charlie Kirk Show, The Clay Travis and Buck Sexton Show, Ag Today and Red Eye Radio.
 Weekends feature shows on health, money, real estate, home repair, law and computers.
 Weekend syndicated shows include Kim Komando, Bill Cunningham and Bruce DuMont.
 Some weekend hours are paid brokered programming.
-Most hours begin with world and national news from ABC News Radio.
+Most hours begin with an update from Townhall Radio News with local news from the KERN newsroom.

 KERN is the flagship station of the Bakersfield College Renegades sports teams and Cal State Bakersfield Men's Basketball.

 Transmitter and FM translator

-KERN operates with 50,000 watts by day, the maximum power permitted for commercial AM stations.
-Because AM 1180 is a clear-channel frequency, reserved for Class A WHAM in Rochester, New York, KERN must reduce power at night to 10,000 watts, and uses a directional antenna at all times to limit interference.
-The transmitter is located off Jackson Avenue in Wasco.
+KERN operates with 10,000 watts.
+AM 1180 is a clear-channel frequency, reserved for Class A WHAM in Rochester, New York, so KERN uses a directional antenna to avoid interference.
+The transmitter is off Jackson Avenue in Wasco.

 Programming is simulcast on an FM translator at 96.1 MHz.
-The station calls itself "Kern Radio News Talk 1180 and 96.1."
+The station calls itself "KERN News Talk 96.1 and AM 1180."